fabioaspassos/sample_rails_app/README.md

 # Demonstrating Ruby on Rails Debugging with VSCode

-This repository serves as a demonstration of debugging Ruby on Rails applications using Visual Studio Code (VSCode).
+This repository serves as a demonstration of debugging Ruby on Rails applications using Visual Studio Code (VSCode) and DevContainer.
 It's derived from the JetBrains sample_rails_app (https://github.com/JetBrains/sample_rails_app) and showcases the debugging process with the VSCode IDE.